-Held onsite, or in a local tavern, the key to low key includes a buffet, casual dress, and lots of team building activities to play and share with coworkers, and their families, if you choose.
+Held onsite, or in a local establishment, the key to low key includes a buffet, casual dress, and lots of team building activities to play and share with coworkers, and their families, if you choose.
 An enterprising employee may even want to play Santa for the kids.

 10 Alternatives to the Office Holiday Party

-With all of this in mind, here are ideas about how to embrace the holiday spirit without committing a lot of employee time, hard earned cash, or energy.
+Consider these ideas about how to embrace the holiday spirit without committing a lot of employee time, hard earned cash, or energy.
 Your employees and their families will appreciate your low-key alternatives to an expensive, energy-consuming, scary office party.